tpm2-software/tpm2-tools/man/tpm2_createak.1.md

   * **-s**, **--sign-alg**=_SIGN\_ALGORITHM_:

-    Like **-g** but specifies signing algorithm.
+    Like **-G** but specifies signing algorithm.
 Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
     See section "Supported Signing Algorithms" for a list of supported signing algorithms.